barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 pops up again.
 We need this to use generic parameters `T` and `U` as part of the Const Generic parameter for `Condition`.
-It's a bit unfortunate since the whole exercise was to go from a compile time boolean to a type and it seems to me we need an unstable feature to accomplish that now.
+It's a bit unfortunate since the whole exercise was to go from a compile time boolean to a type and it seems to me we need an unstable feature to accomplish that in our particular case.
 I would be happy to be proven wrong here.

 Be that as it may, we can now use our type and trait to restrict the generic